To specify which videos to join :

 text_w or tw width of the rendered text

-The text can also be scrolled by specifying the scroll direction from the list (10).
+The application can also scroll the text by specifying the scroll direction from the list (10).
 You can also set the scroll speed (11).

 To mix or replace the audio of the join file with another audio file check the "Replace Audio" or "Mix Audio" checkbox (2) on the fifth tab page of the output format screen.
 Then enter also the audio file to be used in the textbox (1).
 In case the audio file should be mixed you can also specify the volume of the mixed audio file (3).
 The volume should be either a percentage (%) or a value in decibels (dB).
 For example, "30%" or "10dB".